yduf/yduf.github.io/_posts/2021-09-03-klipper-homing.md

 Final setup can be save with [`Z_OFFSET_APPLY_PROBE`](https://www.klipper3d.org/G-Codes.html#z_offset_apply_probe).
 Requires a SAVE_CONFIG to take effect.

+### Which way to increase Z offset?

+> If you want the nozzle higher decrease offset (nozzle goes down less) and if you want the nozzle lower then increase the offset (nozzle goes down more)

 ### see also
 - [Klipper Tuning Guide](https://advanced3dprinting.com/wp-content/uploads/2021/11/Advanced-3D-Printing-Klipper-Kit-Tuning-Guide-v1.0.pdf)